Rotating wormholes in Einstein-Dirac-Maxwell theory: Introduction

 \section{Introduction}

 Wormholes are hypothetical strongly gravitating objects possessing a nontrivial spacetime topology.
 It is assumed that they can connect either two distant points in one universe or even different universes~\cite{Visser,Alcubierre:2017pqm}.
 The literature in the field offers a variety of objects of this type.
 Most frequently one considers the simplest static (spherically symmetric) configurations within general relativity (see, e.g., the pioneering works~\cite{Bronnikov:1973fh,Ellis:1973yv,Kodama:1978dw,Kodama:1978zg,Morris:1988cz}).
 In this case a necessary ingredient providing a wormhole topology is some exotic (or phantom) matter certainly violating the weak and null energy conditions, at least near the throat~\cite{Morris:1988cz, Visser,Hochberg:1997wp}.
 Such static systems can be generalized to the case with the presence of rotation (axially symmetric configurations)~\cite{Kashargin:2007mm,Kashargin:2008pk,Kleihaus:2014dla,Chew:2016epf,Kleihaus:2017kai,Chew:2019lsa,Dzhunushaliev:2022elv}, but the use of phantom matter is nevertheless necessary.
-On the other hand, it is possible to avoid this necessity (phantom-free wormholes), but this is achieved, for instance, either at the cost of modifying gravity~\cite{Hochberg:1990is,Furey:2004rq,Maeda:2008nz,Bronnikov:2010tt}, or of considering systems with cylindrical symmetry within general relativity~\cite{Bronnikov:2009na,Bronnikov:2013zxa} (at the cost of the absence of asymptotic flatness), or of considering axially symmetric vacuum solutions, such as the Kerr metric with large angular momenta~\cite{Visser} and Zipoy’s static solution~\cite{Zipoy:1966btu} (which contain a ring singularity).
+On the other hand, it is possible to avoid this necessity (phantom-free wormholes), but this is achieved, for instance, either at the cost of modifying gravity~\cite{Hochberg:1990is,Furey:2004rq,Maeda:2008nz,Bronnikov:2010tt}, or of considering systems with cylindrical symmetry within general relativity~\cite{Bronnikov:2009na,Bronnikov:2013zxa} (at the cost of the absence of asymptotic flatness; see, however, Refs.~\cite{Bronnikov:2018uje,Bronnikov:2020ikh} where regular asymptotically flat cylindrical wormholes are obtained by introducing two junction surfaces, between which a wormhole throat is located and to which two flat external regions are matched), or of considering axially symmetric vacuum solutions, such as the Kerr metric with large angular momenta~\cite{Visser} and Zipoy’s static solution~\cite{Zipoy:1966btu} (which contain a ring singularity).

 It is therefore of interest to try to find spherically or axially symmetric asymptotically flat wormhole-like solutions while remaining within general relativity but without dealing with any exotic matter.
 In particular, Ref.~\cite{Blazquez-Salcedo:2020czn} considers static, {\it symmetric} with respect to the wormhole throat solutions within Einstein-Dirac-Maxwell theory.
 However, those solutions have certain features (for instance, the introduction of a thin shell is needed) that were criticized in the papers~\cite{Bolokhov:2021fil,Danielson:2021aor,Konoplya:2021hsm}.
 As a possibility to avoid the weaknesses of the model of Ref.~\cite{Blazquez-Salcedo:2020czn}, the pioneering work~\cite{Konoplya:2021hsm}, also within Einstein-Dirac-Maxwell theory, suggests static {\it asymmetric} wormholes supported by smooth metric and matter (classical spinor and electric) fields without invoking any thin shells, and the spinor field is a non-phantom field.